SmaniaD/Revision/README.md

 # Revision

 A LaTeX template for managing paper revisions with margin and inline notes using `todonotes` and `etoolbox`.
-As the package changes it uses the package  todonotes.
-It is somehow more invasive, including the numeration of the revision above a bullet mark in the precise position where the revision was done.
+It is similar to   the package [changes](https://ctan.org/pkg/changes?lang=en), but it is somehow more invasive, including the numeration of the revision above a bullet mark in the precise position where the revision was done.
 This is convenient when there are many revisions at a given page.

+The template also include a "letter to the referees" and generate a list of changes (with hyperlinks).

+I mostly use this template to send a  revised version to journals.

 ## Features